 Moving an entire apartment or house is not cheap.
 There’s the cost of packing supplies like moving totes and packing paper.
 Then there is the potential cost of having an overlap in residencies.
 This means you could be coughing up a security deposit and an overlap of monthly rent payments.
 If you are buying a home, then you likely have to consider the closing costs for your new home.
 Finally, if you’re looking to rent a moving truck for the day or the weekend, you’ll also have to take that into consideration.

 This is an excellent question!
 Most people spend their time leading up to moving day packing, organizing, and discarding things they no longer want or need.
 You should certainly plan to do the same.
 It cannot hurt to have most of your belongings packed prior to moving, since this will make things that much easier.
 You should also notify your utility companies of the change, update any information with the USPS, and plan to get your license and vehicle registration updated with your new address.
 These are all things that you can do prior to moving.

 Plan Ahead with QuickTotes

 When it comes to moving your home or apartment, you need plenty of sturdy and reliable packing supplies.
 It is easy to think cardboard boxes will get the job done, but what if we told you there’s a better, greener alternative?
 Plastic moving totes from QuickTotes are the most affordable and secure way to move your home, no matter how many rooms you have.
 Not only do our totes hold more than your average cardboard box, but they also keep your belongings safe and secure.
-We have pricing packages designed for every home size, so click here to reserve your totes today, or give us a call at (317) 316-8973.
+We have pricing packages designed for every home size, give us a call at (317) 316-8973.